kvarak/dnd/docs/_Classes/paladin.md

     Select one of your Divine blessings.
 Each target is affected as if you had used that blessing and spent 1 Devotion.
 In addition to other end conditions, this blessing also ends if there are no aberrations or extraplanar creatures present.

 - #### Invoke the Elder Sign
     As an ***action***, you can fleetingly create the form of the Elder Sign, a powerful symbol which can strengthen or wear thin the walls of reality.
-Choose an adjacent space, which is where the sign burns brightly for 1 minute in a 20-ft radius sphere.
+Choose an adjacent space, which is where the sign burns brightly for 1 minute in a 20 ft radius sphere.
 No darkness, magical or otherwise, can obscure this area.
 Each creature friendly to you in this area gains a +1 bonus on attack and damage rolls and gains a +1 bonus to AC.

     No aberration or extraplanar creature can enter or teleport within this area or use portals, such as those created by the gate spell, to enter the area.
 As such, Elder Signs are often placed in front of gates to the Far Realm, to close leaks into that reality.